rpicanco/ShopifyAdminAPICustomer/solution-design/Behaviour Driven Development/creating-an-address-resource-for-a-customer.md

 </details>

 <details>
-  <summary>Creating an address resource with all same fields value for a customer that already has another address associated with it</summary><br>
+  <summary>Creating a second address resource for a customer with all same fields value from the first one</summary><br>
   <b>Given</b> The customer is already registered for the merchant<br>
   <b>And</b> there is an address associated with it<br>
   <b>And</b> I inform the same fields value of address is already associated with it<br>